paultat91/Jiujitsu-training-days/README.md

 # bjj_days

-Simple program to keep track of the number of training days in the year.
+Program to keep track of the number of training days in the year.